Bloomberg sells sports analysis division to STATS

 By Sam N. Adams

-NEW YORK Financial data and news provider Bloomberg LP sold its Bloomberg Sports analysis division to data firm STATS LLC, the companies said on Thursday, marking the end of Bloomberg's four-year foray into the world of athletic number crunching.
+NEW YORK, Sept 4 Financial data and news provider Bloomberg LP sold its Bloomberg Sports analysis division to data firm STATS LLC, the companies said on Thursday, marking the end of Bloomberg's four-year foray into the world of athletic number crunching.

 The companies declined to comment on terms, but a source close to the deal said the price was between $15 million and $20 million.